 Do scope out a location ahead of time and bring props like chairs or stools for level changes.

 A location with natural level changes like rocks or a hill is always good too.
-(For my family photo this year we couldn’t bring props because we were all traveling) Choose a location that will not distract from the people in the photo.
+(For my family photo this year we couldn’t bring props because we were all traveling.)

 Sometimes it’s also great to place the group in their context, like a sports team on the field, hikers in the mountains, or in our case, the red mountains of Southern Utah symbolized home to us all, since that is where most of my family was raised.

-Do shoot in the evening and in the shade.
+Do shoot group photos in the evening and in the shade

 Tell them, “If you can’t see me, I can’t see you!”
 And make sure complete heads are showing, not just eyes.